 However, the most important thing is always content.
 Great content promotes itself.
 If your content is great, people will link to your page on their own.
 For example, Storypick wrote an article “6 Trending Beard Styles From 2018 You Can Still Sport In 2019” and linked one of Beardbrand’s articles as a reference.

-We talked about internal links and how it could be used in blogs to link to your various product pages.
+We talked about internal links and how they could be used in blogs to link to your various product pages.
 But, internal links can really help with your SEO as well.

 Internally linking to other pages of your site is a good way to spread your SEO or “link juice” around.
 If one of your pages is doing really well and is ranking, it can help one of your other pages that aren’t doing too hot.